- About Us ❯

 The Foundation in Design and Creative Business course is divided into three stages and is designed to equip students with key industry knowledge and creative business skills.
 Taught by a team of expert practitioners, this art foundation course will cover the key areas of creative business, marketing, fashion, art and design as well as having the opportunity to develop your own creative portfolio of work.

 You’ll engage in a series of independent and group projects

-The course is taught via a series of group and independent work projects whilst developing key study skills needed for progression onto an undergraduate degree.
-After exploring the range of pathways within creative business, we will support you in choosing which area you’d like to specialise in at an undergraduate level.
+The foundation degree courses are taught via a series of group and independent work projects whilst developing key study skills needed for progression onto an undergraduate degree.
+After exploring the range of pathways within the creative business, we will support you in choosing which area you’d like to specialise in at an undergraduate level.

 The pathway to undergraduate studies includes the following programmes: